-Norad's Civil Society Department (SIVSA) manages grants to a number of large and small civil society organisations, who work together with their partner organisations to strengthen civil society, promote human rights and reduce poverty in developing countries.
+Norad's Civil Society and Private Sector Department (ASP) manages grants to a number of large and small civil society organisations, who work together with their partner organisations to strengthen civil society, promote human rights and reduce poverty in developing countries.

-The Civil Society Department's application rounds are comprehensive, time consuming and resource intensive, during which embassies and specialist departments also make their assessments.
-To ensure the best possible correspondence between the quality of the organisations' work and the size of the grants, the Civil Society Department started to process applications in a more transparent and systematic manner in 2015, based on a method that is now referred to as RAM.
+The Civil Society and Private Sector Department's application rounds are comprehensive, time consuming and resource intensive, during which embassies and specialist departments also make their assessments.
+To ensure the best possible correspondence between the quality of the organisations' work and the size of the grants, the Civil Society Department (now ASP) started to process applications in a more transparent and systematic manner in 2015, based on a method that is now referred to as RAM.

 RAM is an internal work tool that builds on Norad's existing administrative tools and procedures.
-In the process of developing the model, Norad's Civil Society Department has drawn on the experiences of the Danish development agency, Danida, in their work on their "Resource Allocation Model (RAM)".
-Danida started to use RAM in 2014 to assess grants to 11 Danish organisations.
-The Norwegian grant scheme (chapter/post 170.70) differs, however, significantly from the Danish context, and therefore Norad's Civil Society Department has simplified and adapted the model for use in Norway.
+In the process of developing the model, Norad has drawn on the experiences of the Danish development agency, Danida, in their work on their "Resource Allocation Model (RAM)".
+The Norwegian grant scheme (chapter/post 170.70) differs, however, significantly from the Danish context, and therefore Norad's Civil Society and Private Sector Department has simplified and adapted the model for use in Norway.
 Initially, we called the Norwegian variant "RAM Light", but this was shortened to "RAM" as of 2017.
 In this document, the term "RAM" is used to describe the current version and all previous versions.